 Innsbruck to the Brenner Pass, 20th May, 2015

-Everything in life is not always perfect – of course it isn’t.
-I’ve realised it is in these challenging moments that we really demonstrate what we are made of both to ourselves and to the outside world.
-When I left Innsbruck, in heavy rain, I should have known as I climbed high into the Austrian Alps that the rain was going to turn first to sleet and then to snow.
+Everything in life isn’t always perfect – of course it isn’t.
+I’ve realised it’s in these challenging moments that we really demonstrate what we are made of both to ourselves and to the outside world.
+When I left Innsbruck, in heavy rain, I should have known… as I climbed high into the Austrian Alps that the rain was going to turn first to sleet and then to snow.
 But, honestly, it didn’t occur to me, I just drove on.
 Oblivious.
 In fact I was congratulating myself on the easy drive ahead, less than 200 miles and a scenic route over the Alps from Austria into Italy.

 I joined the motorway at Innsbruck and noticed immediately large numbers of lorries filling two lanes and moving very slowly.
 The third lane was moving a little faster, just cars, as the rain poured down, heavier and heavier.
 The rain turned first to sleet and then to snow.
 In moments the motorway came to a grinding halt.
 I sat there in my car patiently.
 After about half an hour I began to wonder about alternative routes, I checked my GPS.
 I realised that there was an intersection coming up so I manoeuvred through the lorries, came off the motorway and joined the old main road heading high over the mountains and into Italy.
 Clever me, I thought to myself as I drove through several small villages and headed up into the Alps and towards the Brenner Pass.